usnistgov/oscal-xproc3/projects/usds-playbook-import/readme.md

 ## What is provided

-The pipeline produces OSCAL in two steps, for transparency.
-The first step acquires and saves a local copy of source; the second produces OSCAL from it.
+Three pipelines share the load, mainly for transparency.
+A pipeline acquires and saves a local copy of source data; a second pipeline fings a schema; the third performs a conversion of the source data into a schema-valid form, and validates it.

-An integrated pipeline would be easy to do but harder to diagnose when the source data moves or disappears.
+A single integrated pipeline would be straightforward -- and could avoid all local caching -- but harder to diagnose when the source data moves or disappears.

 ### Pipeline [GRAB-PLAYBOOK.xpl](GRAB-PLAYBOOK.xpl)